tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_swagger.md

 ## Swagger UI overview

 Swagger UI is one of the most popular tools for generating interactive documentation from your OpenAPI document.
-Swagger UI generates an interactive API console for users to quickly learn about and try the API.
-Additionally, Swagger UI is an [actively managed project](https://github.com/swagger-api/swagger-ui) (with an Apache 2.0 license) that supports the latest version of the OpenAPI spec (3.x) and integrates with other Swagger tools.
+Swagger UI generates an interactive API console for users to quickly learn about your API and experiment with requests.
+Additionally, Swagger UI (which is an [actively managed project](https://github.com/swagger-api/swagger-ui) with an Apache 2.0 license) supports the latest version of the OpenAPI spec (3.x) and integrates with other Swagger tooling.

-In the following tutorial, I'll show you how to Swagger UI works and how to integrate an OpenAPI specification document into it.

 {% include random_ad2.html %}

 Before we dive into Swagger, it might help to clarify some key terms.

-{% if site.format == "web" %}

 {% include glossary_limited.html file="glossary" %}

-{% elsif site.format == "pdf" or site.format == "kindle" %}

-{% endif %}

-## The Swagger UI Petstore example
+## <i class="fa fa-user-circle"></i> Get familiar with Swagger UI through the Petstore demo

 To get a better understanding of Swagger UI, let's explore the <a href="http://petstore.swagger.io/">Swagger Petstore example</a>.
 In the Petstore example, the site is generated using [Swagger UI](https://github.com/swagger-api/swagger-ui).